TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Locations/The Gate.md

 ### Description
 A large suspended city, suspended by enormous vertical chains at the top of [[The Cavern|the Cavern]].
 The largest city within the Cavern.
 Has a pretty even mix of surface and underdark species.
 There is also a great mingling of cultures (think New York City).

-The city is slightly overcrowded due to the influx of surface dwellers, but is able to sustain itself through the food produced in the [[Lightlands]].
+The city is slightly overcrowded due to the influx of surface dwellers, but is able to sustain itself through the food produced in the [[Farmlands]].

 After a few near miss incidents, the city made a massive [[Gate Anti-Magic Field|anti-magic field]] that encapsulates the entire city.
 While within the field, magic is impossible to use by default, unless you have a key card which let's you bypass the field at a certain capacity.

 The city is ruled by a council, made up of 50% dwarves and 50% duergar.

-At the base of the city there is an elevator, granting access to the base of [[The Cavern|the Cavern]], setting down at the center of the [[Lightlands]].
+At the base of the city there is an elevator, granting access to the base of [[The Cavern|the Cavern]], setting down at the center of the [[Farmlands]].

 ### History